+Other Markets to check out are in the Borghese Gardens and Campo Dei Fiori.
 The Mercato Monti is another great market that Romans flock to around the holidays.
 If you’re looking for a special event, head to Wave Market at Lanificio.
 Think vintage and handcrafted accessories, jewelry, clothes, and even funky and trendy home decor.

 Listening to classical music by local musicians in some of the most beautiful churches in the world is an unforgettable experience to have in Rome at Christmas.
 The main churches that put on concerts every year are Chiesa di Sant’Antonio dei Portoghesi, Santa Maria ai Monti, and Sant’Ignazio.

 Check out the Conciliazione Auditorium near the Vatican for their schedule of holiday concerts.
 It’s not uncommon for school groups or adult choirs to casually gather in Piazza Navona.
 You may not find signs or schedules, but while wandering around the city, you’re bound to stumble upon a surprise concert!

 And after your concert, be sure to stroll through the city’s top streets for amazing light displays.
 The theme this year for the holiday lights along Via Del Corso is Hope.
 The beautiful light display stretches from Piazza Venezia down to Piazza del Popolo, the entire length of Via Del Corso.